-One common reason students are interested in online school is the flexibility it offers—you can take classes and study wherever you want, as long as there is an internet connection.
+One common reason students are interested in online school is the flexibility it offers — you can take classes and study wherever you want, as long as there is an internet connection.
 Often, this is at home, where you may be juggling school with being a spouse, parent, or caretaker.
 The convenience is exceptional, but distractions can be a problem.

 Find a Do-Not-Disturb Space

-Wherever you study, make sure it's as private as possible.
 If it's a space in your home, let your housemates know when it's study time and not to disturb you.
-You can even hang a “Do Not Disturb” sign up to send a clear message.
-If you are going somewhere public to study, consider a private room at a library instead of working in a busy coffee shop.
+If you have a spouse or child knocking on your office door every 10 minutes, it may be difficult to get any meaningful work done.
+You can even hang up a “Do Not Disturb” to send a clear message.

 Remove Distractions